-These are RS232 9-pin, up to 115.2Kbps, wired as DTE.
-Port A can be used for setup, and all three ports can be used for data transfer between the TES9 and other equipment.
+These are RS-232 9-pin, up to 115.2Kbps, wired as DTE.
+PORT A can be used for setup, and all three ports can be used for data transfer between the TES9 and other equipment.
 A null modem cable is normally required to connect to other equipment such as computers.
 One null modem cable is supplied with the TES9.
-The pin-list for these ports and the wiring for the null modem cable are in section.
+The pin-list for these ports and the wiring for the null modem cable are in the section "Cabling Information" on page 4-4.